Educators’ Corner - Resources to Teaching GP Consultation and Communication Skills

 They are developed so that the trainer can use with ST1, ST2 and ST3 resident doctors, using their discretion with the psychosocial and patient attitudes and beliefs to increase the challenge as needed

-December’s cases (click on them to download):
+February’s cases (click on them to download):

 Each case pack includes: